LuZhenHuan/ECG-Classification-Demo/README.md

 ** Multi-RNN TO do

 ## Conclusion
-ECG signals were classified using different depth learning models.
+ECG signals were classified using different deep learning models.
 And try to combine LSTM with CNN to process multi-lead sequence signals.
 The model performance is not particularly good, but I hope these idea will help you a little.